Downloading datasets#

 Scitacean currently requires secrets to be passed as function arguments.
 So you will have to find your own solution for now.

-While the client itself is responsible for talking to SciCat, a file_transfer
+While the client itself is responsible for talking to SciCat, a file_transfer object is required to download data files.
+Here, we use SFTPFileTransfer which downloads / uploads files via SFTP.

 The file transfer needs to authenticate separately from the SciCat connection.
-By default, it requires an SSH agent to be running an set up for the selected host
+By default, it requires an SSH agent to be running an set up for the selected host.

 For the purposes of this guide, we don’t want to connect to a real SciCat server in order to avoid the complications associated with that.
 So we set up a fake client that only pretends to connect to SciCat and file servers.
 Everything else in this guide works in the same way with a real client.
 See Developer Documentation/Testing if you are interested in the details.